PUTvision/RoboticsII-Jetbot/README.md

     path: ''
   ```

-* `PUTDriver.py` - A class of object that allows higher-level control of two JetBot wheels.
+* `PUTDriver.py` - An object class that allows higher-level control of two JetBot wheels.
 * `user_driving.py` - A script to control JetBot using a gamepad.
 By adding the "--record" flag you record the dataset to the "./dataset/{timestamp}/" directory. **Note: For an unknown reason, the sticks send out maximum values in both axes after start-up.
-For this reason, move the sticks to avoid a rapid acceleration.**
+For this reason, move the sticks to avoid rapid acceleration.**
 * `bot_driving.py` - A script to allow movement automatically based on the results of neural network inference.

 ## Task
 The project is designed for 3 classes.
 The evaluation should be done in the last class - it is allowed to do it in 2 classes if the student prepares models at home.

 **Your tasks are:**
-* start Jetbot, check its IP address and connect via `ssh` (user: `jetbot`, password: `jetbot`)
+* start Jetbot, check its IP address, and connect via `ssh` (user: `jetbot`, password: `jetbot`)
 * move to the `~/Student` directory; using the `git` terminal client, clone this repository with a unique directory name (optionally create a fork and use it)
 * set the config parameters according to your JetBot number
-* run the `user_driving.py` script and check the vehicle behaviour
+* run the `user_driving.py` script and check the vehicle behavior
   * you should use `python3`
 * (optionally) see [other examples](https://github.com/NVIDIA-AI-IOT/jetbot/tree/master/notebooks) of programmes
 * download the dataset and familiarise yourself with its structure
   * (optionally) collect your own data set to expand/replace downloaded
 * build a whole training pipeline and model in any framework
-  * the resolution of the input image shall be equal or less 224x224
+  * the resolution of the input image shall be equal to or less than 224x224
   * the output of the model should be 2 continuous values between <-1,1>
   * tips:
     * the model should not be too large due to computational limitations (in our case it was about 600k parameters)
-    * dataset is small, for this reason augmentations should be used, especially those affecting light changes
+    * dataset is small, for this reason, augmentations should be used, especially those affecting light changes
-    * how about doing some data shift and predicting 1/2 the control values ahead to deal with latency?
+    * how about doing some data shift and predicting 1/2 of the control values ahead to deal with latency?
-    * **Due to limited time during the classes, we recommend preparing several models and testing them all and choosing the best one!**
+    * **Due to limited time during the classes, we recommend preparing several models and testing them all, and choosing the best one!**
 * export your model to the universal onnx format
 * modify preprocess and postprocesses functions:
   * preprocessing should be based on your pipeline
     * note that the image channels order in the script is BGR
-    * note that input in onnx is always channel first (ex.
+    * note that input in onnx is always channel-first (ex.
 (1, 3, 224, 224))
   * postprocessing should:
     * return only 2 values clipped to the range <-1,1>
 * fine-tune the JetBot controller's hyperparameters